• Skip to main content

 Butternut Squash Risotto

-Risotto is a dish that is great all year round, and will quickly become a family favorite.
-If you haven’t made one yet, then this butternut squash risotto is an excellent start.
+Risotto is an amazing one-pot meal that is great all year round and will quickly become a family favorite.

 Ingredients